-MYCOLOGY 4 credits 540 Prerequisite: 112.
+Prerequisite: 112.
 Structure, life history, classification of representative fungi with emphasis on the importance of fungi to humans.
 Laboratory.

+PLANT DEVELOPMENT

-- PLANT DEVELOPMENT 541 Prerequisite: 112 and one year of organic chemistry.
+Prerequisite: 112 and one year of organic chemistry.
 Embryology and morphogenesis of plants in relation to physical, chemical, genetic and spatial factors.
+Laboratory.

+PLANT ANATOMY 542

-Laboratory. - PLANT ANATOMY 3 credits Prerequisite: 112.
+Prerequisite: 112.
 Structure and development of cells, tissues, organs and organ systems of seed plants.
+Laboratory

+PHYCOLOGY 543

-Laboratory. - 4 credits PHYCOLOGY 543 Prerequisite: 112.
+Prerequisite: 112.
 Examination of the major groups of algae with emphasis on life histories and their relationship to algal form and structure.
+Laboratory.

-Laboratory. - PLANT MORPHOLOGY\ Prerequisite: 112.
+PLANT MORPHOLOGY 545 4 credits Prerequisite: 112.
 Structure, reproduction, life cycles, ecology, evolution, economic significance of land plants: bryophytes, club-mosses, whisk ferns, horsetails, ferns, seed plants.
-Laboratorv.
+Laborato-